kborling/website/content/posts/my-personal-productivity-guide.md

 ---

-Being self-employed and service based has been a rewarding experience, but let's be honest.. it's a constant grind.
+Being self-employed and service based has been a rewarding experience, but let's be honest.. it's a constant grind and burnout can happen quick.
 You are either swamped with work, or you are worrying about being homeless.
 Yes I am exaggerating a bit, but the point that I am trying to make is the lack of consistency.
 This lack of consistency can be the deciding factor for most self-employed folks to throw in the towel and get a "real" job (as my family would often remind me).

 This brings me to my next point.
 The real challenge of being self-employed is finding consistant work that meets your criteria for success.
 Here is what I define as my criteria for success.

 One of the things that I've learned from the military is that I need structure.. a lot of it.
 Without it, I am all over the place and often feel dissatisfied with